bounswe/bounswe2019group2/deliverables/M1-CMPE451.md

 ## Evaluation of tools and managing the project
 ### Backend
-* **Amazon Web Services:** We use an AWS EC2 instance to deploy both backend and frontend side of our application.
+* **Amazon Web Services:** We use an AWS EC2 instance to deploy the backend side of our application.
 * **Django and Django Rest Framework:**
 * **Docker and Docker Compose:**
 * **Let's Encrypt:**